FEFnet/ircd-FEF/doc/oper-guide/commands.rst

 The IP address field contains ``255.255.255.255`` if the IP address is unknown (remote client on a TS5 server) or 0 if the IP address is hidden (``auth{}`` spoof).

-Network searches where a listing is given are operspy commands.

 CHGHOST
 -------